scikit-portfolio/scikit-portfolio/docs/efficient_omega.md

 the returns distribution, neglecting other higher order moments.
 Especially, when the portfolio return is skewed or exhibits fat tails, then the Sharpe Ratio might result in counterintuitive performance evaluations and rankings.

-To address this issue, **Omega ratio** has been introducede as a measure of the ratio between risk and rewards that takes into consideration all moments of the portfolio returns distribution.
+To address this issue, **Omega ratio** has been introduced as a measure of the ratio between risk and rewards that takes into consideration all moments of the portfolio returns distribution.
 It captures both the downside and upside potential of the constructed portfolio, while remaining consistent with utility maximization.